Resources for Victims

 Bias Response Emergency Fund

-Starting April 1, 2022, the Bias Response Hotline will open a limited emergency fund to assist victims of hate crimes and bias incidents in Oregon in their recovery.
-The fund pays up to $1,000 for emergency costs incurred within 90 days of a bias incident or bias crime to assist with safety that a survivor is otherwise unable to afford.
-The fund covers expenses such as:
+Starting April 1, 2022, the Bias Response Hotline will open applications for a limited emergency fund to assist victims of hate crimes and bias incidents in Oregon in their recovery.
+The fund may pay up to $1,000 for emergency costs incurred within 90 days of a bias incident or bias crime to assist with safety that a survivor is otherwise unable to afford.
+The fund can cover expenses such as:

 • Security measures, including buying and installing home security cameras and video doorbells, changing locks, and repairing windows and doors.